Outdoor Education and Leadership Courses

 This course studies the management of outdoor and adventure programs.
 Topics include the use of public and private lands, basic understanding of the impact of use on the natural environment, review of biological and physical science concepts relative to land use, care of the environment, permits, staffing, supervision of staff, staff training, personnel issues, certification, scheduling, budgeting, risk management, insurance, marketing, logistical planning, strategic planning, public policy, access to outdoor resources, and search and rescue.

-This course will be an overview of the history, policy changes, administration and current issues related to publicowned land in the United States.
-Specifically, the course will study the Department of Agriculture (Forest Service, National Resource Conservation Service), the Department of the interior (National Park Service, Bureau of Land Management, Department of Reclamation, US Fish and Wildlife Services, US Geologic Survey), and the myriad of interest groups using public lands.
-With a historical and structural foundation students will analyze current events, current land use issues and the health and sustainability of our public lands.
-This class will include both classroom and field time.
+This course will be an overview of the history, policy changes, administration and current issues related to federal, state, and privately managed land in the United States.
+Specifically, the course will study the Department of Agriculture (Forest Service, National Resource Conservation Service), the Department of the Interior (National Park Service, Bureau of Land Management, Department of Reclamation, US Fish and Wildlife Services, US Geologic Survey), and the myriad of interest groups using U.S. lands.
+With a historical and structural foundation, students will analyze current events, current land use issues, and the health and sustainability of U.S. lands.

 OEL-352: Avalanche Ecology (Credits: 3)